mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - `ISOLATION_DEFAULT`: DB default

-- `ISOLATION_READ_UNCOMMITED`: It allows this transaction to see data modified by other uncommitted transactions. **Dirty reads**.
+- `ISOLATION_READ_UNCOMMITED`: It allows this transaction to see data modified by other uncommitted transactions. **Dirty reads**, **NonRepeatable Read** and **Phantom Read**.

 - `ISOLATION_READ_COMMITED`: Default for most dbs.
 It ensures that other transactions are not able to read data that has not been committed by other transactions.
-However, the data that was read by one transaction can be updated by other transactions.
+However, the data that was read by one transaction can be updated by other transactions. **NonRepeatable Read** and **Phantom Read**.

 - `ISOLATION_REPEATABLE_READ`: Ensures that once you select data, you can select at least the same set again.
-However, if other transactions insert new data, you can still select the newly inserted data. **No dirty reads**, and **can repeatable read**
+However, if other transactions insert new data, you can still select the newly inserted data. **Phantom Read**.

 - `ISOLATION_SERIALIZABLE`: most restrictive, read and write locks.